-Finding new content to publish every week can become difficult and somewhat time consuming.
-Whether you’re the person who comes up with the topics for the editorial calendar, or you’re the one writing the topics yourself, there’s always a need for new ideas.
+Finding new content to publish every week can become complicated and somewhat time-consuming.
+Whether you’re the person who comes up with the topics for the editorial calendar, or you’re the one writing the issues yourself, there’s always a need for new ideas.

-Fortunately there are some great resources that will inspire you and ensure you’re always inspired to share new content.
+Fortunately, many resources exist to inspire you and ensure you’re always motivated to share new content.

 A Twitter list is a list used to keep track of influential contacts, other businesses, customers, or even your competition (or whatever else you like).
 It cuts through the noise of Twitter’s home feed because only you can add or remove individuals/brands to your Twitter list.

 When you’re low on inspiration, browse through your Twitter lists and see what your industry is talking about.
 I have done this on multiple occasions and always come away with a spark of an idea, or an opposite point of view, that I can write about.